 - The easiest way to add a YouTube video is to add a link to the video, by adding a URL resource.
 Copy the URL of the YouTube video and paste it into the address of the URL resource.

 - If you create link to the YouTube video in a label or Moodle page (using the chain icon in the text editor), Moodle will replace the link with the embedded video.

 - You can also embed a video from YouTube into your course using the following steps

-- Go to the HTML source view by clicking on the filmstrip button in the content box.
+- In the Content area toolbar, by clicking on the Multimedia button in the content box.
 A pop up will appear.

-- Go to YouTube or Vimeo and copy the video embed code.
-This is under the "Share" link.
+- Go to YouTube or Vimeo and copy the link to the video

 - Head back to Moodle.
-In the pop up window, paste the video URL in the field labeled "Enter URL".
+In the pop up window, paste the video URL in the field labeled Source URL

-- In the next field, give your video a friendly name.
+- In the Name field, give your video a friendly name.